 Determine your ratio

 Before anything else, it’s important to decide exactly how much curated content you want to mix in with your organic, unique content.
 How much is created by you, and how much is created by someone else?

-A good mix to start with, according to Hootsuite, is 40% organic and 60% curated content.
+A good mix to start with, according to Hootsuite, is 40 percent organic and 60 percent curated content.